 What are your options?

-ADOPT open access / freely available content through the web, or search the UCF libraries for content that may not be openly available to the public (i.e., paywalled), yet is provided at no direct cost to UCF students and faculty.
+ADOPT open access/freely available content through the web, or search the UCF libraries for content that may not be openly available to the public (i.e., paywalled), but provided at no direct cost to UCF students and faculty.

 CREATE openly-licensed or proprietary content and offer it to your students at no cost.
 There are a number of platforms through which you can author educational content, including UCF Pressbooks, Canvas (i.e., Webcourses@UCF), and even Microsoft Word.